 02 of 09

-Polish foldovers or kołaczki is another favorite Polish dessert that also takes time to make, so they usually make an appearance on special occasions, especially at Christmas time.
+Polish foldovers, or kołaczki, are another favorite Polish dessert that takes time to make, so they usually make an appearance on special occasions, especially at Christmas time.

 03 of 09

-Pączki, or Polish doughnuts or Bismarcks as they are commonly known, are always served on Fat Tuesday as a splurge food before the fast days of Lent begin.
+Pączki, also known as Polish doughnuts or Bismarcks, are always served on Fat Tuesday as a splurge food before the fast days of Lent begin.
 But these decadent fried cakes also appear on special occasions throughout the year.

 04 of 09

-Apple tart or szarlotka is the Polish version of American apple pie, except the crust is sweeter.
-Szarlotka, apple cake, and sernik (cheesecake) make up the most frequently served sweets in Polish homes.
+Apple tart, or szarlotka, is the Polish version of American apple pie, except the crust is sweeter.
+Szarlotka, apple cake, and sernik (cheesecake) are the most frequently served sweets in Polish homes.

 05 of 09